-- C. Dancers are expected to warm up prior to rehearsals. - II.
-Casting & Professionalism - A. All students are expected to conduct themselves professionally in classes, rehearsals, and during the performance process. - B. Casting is for the rehearsal process, and choreographers may select some students as understudies or as a second cast.
-These decisions are at the choreographer's discretion.
-Company membership is not a guarantee of performance, as a pre-professional company, MTSU Theatre models professional dance company policies with regard to casting.
-Understudies are expected to fully participate in all rehearsal times, classes, and other scheduled events. - C. All students are expected to be leaders in the organization by committing to projects and following through with them, responding to all emails in a timely manner, and volunteering for program projects. - D. All dancers should arrive on time (at least 10 minutes early, warmed up and ready to work) for rehearsal. - E. Student performers are expected to work to their full potential in classes, rehearsals, workshops/ intensives, performances, productions, and all other events.
-Students are expected to accept beneficial instruction, suggestions, outlooks, and redirection in reference to their performance capability. - F. There is a zero-tolerance policy.
+- A. All students are expected to conduct themselves professionally in classes, rehearsals, and during the performance process. - B. All students are expected to be leaders in the organization by committing to projects and following through with them, responding to all emails in a timely manner, and volunteering for program projects. - C. All dancers should arrive on time (at least 10 minutes early, warmed up and ready to work) for rehearsal. - D. Student performers, including understudies, are expected to work to their full potential in classes, rehearsals, workshops/intensives, performances, productions, and all other events.
+Students should have a positive and enthusiastic attitude towards the creative process.
+Students are expected to accept beneficial instruction, suggestions, outlooks, and redirection in reference to their performance capability. - E. There is a zero-tolerance policy.
 Behavior should reflect nothing but respect for all company members, MTSU dance faculty, guest artists, student workers, and production staff.
 Dancers are expected to cooperate and embrace the creative process of the choreographer.
-Dancers who do not comply with this policy or model behavior that is disrespectful towards any member, will be dismissed. - G. Students are required to maintain a GPA above 2.0.
+Dancers who do not comply with this policy or model behavior that is disrespectful towards any member, will be dismissed. - F. Students are required to maintain a GPA above 2.5. - G. Students are required to dress appropriately for all functions.
+Dancers must wear company black leotard and tights or leggings for all company classes, rehearsals, and showings.
+Dancers must provide their own tights, flesh colored leotard, black bike shorts and canvas ballet shoes for all performances.
+For special performances, dress or costume will be specified for individual events.